phphleb/hleb/processme.md

 This parameter remains constant throughout the request.
 ## Class Autoloading
 A universal class autoloader is provided alongside Composer, and its use is preferred.
-If a file (class) is not found, an attempt will be made to load it with the framework`s auxiliary autoloader, which follows PSR-0 naming conventions and works independently of Composer.
+If a file (class) is not found, an attempt will be made to load it with the framework’s auxiliary autoloader, which follows PSR-0 naming conventions and works independently of Composer.
 For instance, for the framework's autoloader, the class App\Controllers\ExampleController should correspond to the file /app/Controllers/ExampleController.php in the project.
 # Optimization
 ## Class Preloading in OPcache